Most often you have found gray Portland cement used for bricklaying.

-Yes, you can paint with white cement paint, if you do not want to add any primer or paint over the top.
+In most cases, you can paint with white cement paint slurry, if you do not want to add any primer or paint over the top.

 Many people also like to apply white Portland cement to surfaces before they start painting.

 This type of cement is preferable simply because of the pleasing look of the finish you get.

 Why Choose White Portland Cement?

 There are good reasons why white cement is applied to surfaces before they are painted.

 The most common reason is that the cement provides a stickier surface which lets the paint attach easier without the need for a primer.